tdunning/t-digest/README.md

 t-digest
 ========

-A new data structure for accurate on-line accumulation of rank-based statistics such as quantiles and trimmed means.
+A new data structure for accurate online accumulation of rank-based statistics such as quantiles and trimmed means.
 The t-digest algorithm is also very friendly to parallel programs making it useful in map-reduce and parallel streaming applications implemented using, say, Apache Spark.